Teya people

-Teyas were a Native American people living near what is now Lubbock, Texas, who first made contact with Europeans was the 1541 Francisco Vásquez de Coronado Expedition.

-The tribal affiliation and language of the Teyas is unknown, although many scholars believe they spoke a Caddoan language and were related to the Wichita tribe, whom Coronado encountered in Quivira.
+Teyas were a Native American people living near what is now Lubbock, Texas, who first made contact with Europeans during the 1541 Francisco Vásquez de Coronado expedition.
+The tribal affiliation and language of the Teyas is unknown, although many scholars believe they spoke a Caddoan language and were related to the Wichita tribe, encountered by Coronado in Quivira.

 Name

 Teyas was the name the Rio Grande Pueblo Indians called them.

 The term Teyas is not to be confused with the Tejas people, another term for the Hasinai, a Caddo band.

 Identity of the Teyas

 Scholars differ in their guesses as to the identity of the Teyas and their language.
 Some anthropologists and historians speculate that they were Apache.
 Other scholars believe they were related to the Rio Grande Pueblos, perhaps speaking a Tanoan language.
 They may have later become known to the Spanish as the Jumano.
 It is possible, however, that Jumano was only a generic description of Plains Indians rather than referring to a distinct tribe.